200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-16-GoGoWizardRumble.md

 ```
 Go Go Wizard Rumble

 You and your opponent are wizards.
-Thatís one wizard too many!
-The aim of the game is to reduce your opponentís health down to zero by casting SPELLS.
+That‚Äôs one wizard too many!
+The aim of the game is to reduce your opponent‚Äôs health down to zero by casting SPELLS.

 You have six SPELLS: